fatiando/2023-egu-gd-blogpost/README.md

-# 2023-egu-gd-blogpost
-Article for for EGU Geodynamics blog
+# Post for EGU Geodynamics Blog